Xkyliver/Watcher-Helium-Auto-Updater/README.md

 If the installer corresponding to the latest known version is missing, a retrieval is triggered immediately.

-This ensures that if an installer is accidentally deleted, Igris restores it instantly.
+This ensures that if an installer is accidentally deleted, Watcher restores it instantly.

 ### 3. The Purge Protocol
 Updating software while it is running often leads to file corruption or lock errors.